-The trip to Choquequirao Cradle of Gold is long and strenuous, but certainly unforgettable.
+The Hike to Choquequirao Cradle of Gold is long and strenuous, but certainly unforgettable.
 It starts from Cusco by the road that goes to Abancay.
 At kilometer 154, take the detour to the town of Cachora, the last town before reaching the archaeological complex.
 From there he goes on horseback or on foot.
 The road has recently been extended and arranged.
 To travel through it, it is now more comfortable and safe.
 Arriving in Choquequirao requires good physical condition and adequate equipment.

 The trek to Choquequirao Trek is the most extraordinary adventure that we put at your fingertips because it is the greatest wonders of Inca architecture.
 The environment along the circuit is impressive for the presence of an abundant variety of flora, fauna and the adaptation they have had in the variations of temperature, as for the fauna we can find mainly condors, vizcachas, foxes, variety of birds like the cock of the rocks and hummingbirds, in the flora they emphasize the ferns, ichu and great variety of orchids besides an incomparable geography that presents mountains of great height, snowed, innumerable rivers, canyons, falls of waters, valleys, variety of flats ecological, and many more.

 Day 01: Cusco - Cachora - Playa Rosalina

 Day 02: Playa Rosalina - Choquequirao

 Day 04: Raqaypata - Coca Masana